fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-1. To create public fields for the `accountNumber`, `balance`, `interestRate`, `accountType`, and `customerId` fields, add the following code to the `BankAccount` class definition:
+1. To create public fields for the `AccountNumber`, `Balance`, `InterestRate`, `AccountType`, and `CustomerId` fields, add the following code to the `BankAccount` class definition:

     ```csharp

-    public int accountNumber;
+    public int AccountNumber;
-    public double balance = 0;
+    public double Balance = 0;
-    public static double interestRate;
+    public static double InterestRate;
-    public string accountType = "Checking";
+    public string AccountType = "Checking";
-    public readonly string customerId;
+    public readonly string CustomerId;

     ```

-    Notice that the `interestRate` field is declared as `static` and that `customerId` is declared as `readonly`.
+    Notice that the `InterestRate` field is declared as `static` and that `CustomerId` is declared as `readonly`.
 Static fields are accessed using the class name, not an instance of the class, and are shared among all instances of a class.
 The value of a static field is initialized before an instance of the class is created.
 Readonly fields can be assigned a value only when they're declared or in a constructor.

-1. To create a static field named `nextAccountNumber`, add the following code to the `BankAccount` class definition:
+1. To create a static field named `s_nextAccountNumber`, add the following code to the `BankAccount` class definition:

     ```csharp

-    private static int nextAccountNumber = 1;
+    private static int s_nextAccountNumber = 1;

     ```

-    The `nextAccountNumber` field is used to ensure that each new instance of the `BankAccount` class is assigned a unique account number.
+    The `s_nextAccountNumber` field is used to ensure that each new instance of the `BankAccount` class is assigned a unique account number.
 The field is initialized with a value of 1.

-1. To create a static constructor that initializes the `nextAccountNumber`  and `interestRate` fields, add the following code to the `BankAccount` class definition:
+1. To create a static constructor that initializes the `s_nextAccountNumber`  and `InterestRate` fields, add the following code to the `BankAccount` class definition:

     ```csharp

     static BankAccount()
     {
         Random random = new Random();
-        nextAccountNumber = random.Next(10000000, 20000000);
+        s_nextAccountNumber = random.Next(10000000, 20000000);
-        interestRate = 0;
+        InterestRate = 0;
     }

     ```

     The static constructor is called when the `BankAccount` class is loaded into memory.
-The static constructor initializes the `nextAccountNumber` and `interestRate` fields.
+The static constructor initializes the `s_nextAccountNumber` and `InterestRate` fields.
 These fields cannot be assigned a value from outside the class.

-1. To create a constructor that accepts a `customerId` parameter and initializes the other fields with default values, add the following code to the `BankAccount` class definition:
+1. To create a constructor that accepts a `CustomerId` parameter and initializes the other fields with default values, add the following code to the `BankAccount` class definition:

     ```csharp

     public BankAccount(string customerIdNumber)
     {
-        this.accountNumber = nextAccountNumber++;
+        this.AccountNumber = s_nextAccountNumber++;
-        this.customerId = customerIdNumber;
+        this.CustomerId = customerIdNumber;
     }

     ```

-    The constructor initializes the `accountNumber` field using the `nextAccountNumber` field.
-The `customerId` field is initialized with the value of the `customerIdNumber` parameter.
+    The constructor initializes the `AccountNumber` field using the `s_nextAccountNumber` field.
+The `CustomerId` field is initialized with the value of the `customerIdNumber` parameter.

-1. To create a constructor that accepts parameters for the `customerId`, `balance`, and `accountType` fields, add the following code to the `BankAccount` class definition:
+1. To create a constructor that accepts parameters for the `CustomerId`, `Balance`, and `AccountType` fields, add the following code to the `BankAccount` class definition:

     ```csharp

     public BankAccount(string customerIdNumber, double balance, string accountType) {
-        this.accountNumber = nextAccountNumber++;
+        this.AccountNumber = s_nextAccountNumber++;
-        this.customerId = customerIdNumber;
+        this.CustomerId = customerIdNumber;
-        this.balance = balance;
+        this.Balance = balance;
-        this.accountType = accountType;
+        this.AccountType = accountType;
     }

     ```

-    The constructor initializes the `accountNumber` field using the `nextAccountNumber` field.
-The `customerId`, `balance`, and `accountType` fields are initialized with the values of the `customerIdNumber`, `balance`, and `accountType` parameters, respectively.
+    The constructor initializes the `AccountNumber` field using the `s_nextAccountNumber` field.
+The `CustomerId`, `Balance`, and `AccountType` fields are initialized with the values of the `customerIdNumber`, `Balance`, and `AccountType` parameters, respectively.

 1. Switch to the Program.cs file.